-Description Clears initiator registrations and releases persistent reservations for all or specified volumes.
+Clears initiator registrations and releases persistent reservations for all or specified volumes.
 Normally, reservations placed on volumes by initiators accessing those volumes can be released by host software.
 This command should be used only when the system is in an abnormal state, perhaps due to a configuration problem, and you need to remove all reservations for specified volumes and return them to a "clean" state.

 CAUTION: Releasing reservations for volumes may allow unintended access to those volumes by other initiators, which may result in data corruption.
 Before issuing this command, quiesce all host initiators that have visibility to the volumes whose reservations will be released.

-Minimum role manage
+Minimum role standard

 Syntax release volume

+all <volumes></volumes>

-all volumes Parameters all volumes Specifies all volumes, or a comma-separated list of the names or serial numbers of specific volumes.
-A name that includes a space must be enclosed in double quotes.
-Examples Release reservations for a specific volume. # release volume vd04_v0002 See also show volume-reservations show volumes remove disk-groups
+Parameters all <volumes>Specifies all volumes, or a comma-separated list of the names or serial numbers of specific volumes.
+A name that includes a space must be enclosed in double quotes.</volumes>

+Examples Release reservations for a specific volume.

+release volume gd04_v0002

+See also show volume-reservations

+show volumes